Vani0904/psp-work-diary/week-8.md

 # Week 8 Tasks Completed
-- Created a table for the job roles to be categorized.
+- Added the font to all pages in the codebase